matthewdowney/trade-repl/resources/readme.md

  {:eth -20, :usd +8100, "Desc" "Sell eth for usd"})
 ~~~

-### Example: PNL Curve for a Convoluted Trade
+### PNL Curve for a Convoluted Trade

-For a more advanced example, let's model shorting 50 ETH/USD while buying calls on
+For a more advanced example, let's model shorting 50 ETH/USD while **buying calls** on
-BTC/USD, with an assumption  that ETH will gain or lose at 1.3x the rate the BTC gains
+BTC/USD, with the assumption that **ETH will gain or lose at 1.3x the rate the BTC
-or loses.
-Tab through the "Breakdown" and "Total PNL" graphs for this nonsensical and
+gains or loses**.
+Tab through the "Breakdown" and "Total PNL" graphs for this
-complex trade:
+nonsensical and complex trade:

+> This "trade" is designed to be more convoluted than it is realistic, to show that
+  while this scratchpad is designed to prioritize a **tight mental feedback loop** over
+  capabilities (it's not Excel), dipping in to the DSL allows a certain level of
+  creativility.

 ~~~
 (let [init-prices {:btc 7900 :eth 95}